 Are there children who shouldn’t get the vaccine?

-Currently, the Pfizer vaccine is available for children 12 years of age and older under Emergency Use Authorization.
+Currently, the Pfizer vaccine is available for children 12-15 years of age under Emergency Use Authorization, and it has been approved for the prevention of COVID-19 disease in individuals 16 years of age and older.
 Children under the age of 12 are not currently eligible for any COVID-19 vaccine, though clinical trials are underway to study these vaccines in children as young as 6 months.
 Children who have had a severe, immediate allergic reaction to any of the components of the vaccines, specifically polyethylene glycol should not receive the Pfizer or Moderna vaccine.
 While it is not strictly stated that children with a history of severe allergy (anaphylaxis) to any substance shouldn’t get any of the COVID vaccines, it is recommended that they discuss the risks and benefits of getting the vaccine with their doctor.

 My child already had COVID-19.
 Why should they get the vaccine?

 Even if your child has already had COVID-19, they should still receive the vaccine.
 While there is some evidence that people who been infected with SARS-CoV-2 develop immunity for several months after infection, it is unclear if that immunity is fully protective and how long any protection may last.
 The vaccines have been studied specifically to answer these questions and have been demonstrated to be very effective (>90% for Pfizer and Moderna, >70% for Johnson & Johnson) at protecting vaccinated individuals from COVID-19.